Officials are determined to keep schools open, despite omicron

 Kathryn Rose, a substitute teacher in Chicago Public Schools, was teaching at a high school on Monday.
 She says, "We opened class talking about how [the students] felt about being in the building.
 Many of them said they did not feel safe."

-Chicago's teacher union is set to vote Tuesday on whether to begin teaching remotely Wednesday – without the city's permission.
+Chicago's teachers union is set to vote Tuesday on whether to begin teaching remotely Wednesday — without the city's permission.

 Schools are turning to vaccines, altered quarantines and tests, tests, tests

-Compared to previous semesters, some schools are adjusting how they use vaccines, tests and masks to keep schools open safely.
+Compared with previous semesters, some schools are adjusting how they use vaccines, tests and masks to keep schools open safely.

 Vaccines are available for children as young as 5 years old.
-The FDA has also authorized booster shots for certain immunocompromised children 5-11, and for all children 12-18 years old.
+The Food and Drug Administration has also authorized booster shots for certain immunocompromised children ages 5 to 11 and for all children 12 to 17 years old.
 New Orleans is in the vanguard among districts in announcing a vaccine mandate for students as young as 5 years old, to take effect in February.

 Schools are also increasingly relying on rapid tests, which produce results in as little as 15 minutes.
-These can be used both for detecting cases and for keeping children in school after an exposure, under a protocol the Centers for Disease Control and Prevention calls "test to stay."
+These can be used both for detecting cases and for keeping children in school after an exposure, under a protocol that the Centers for Disease Control and Prevention calls "test to stay."
 California's governor has said the state will send 6 million of these tests to schools.
-New York state officials are sending 3 to 3.5 million, with 2 million kits to schools in New York City.
-Connecticut is providing 2 million tests to schools; and Massachusetts more than 227,000.
+New York state officials are sending 3 million to 3.5 million, with 2 million tests to schools in New York City.
+Connecticut is providing 2 million tests to schools, and Massachusetts more than 227,000.

 While these numbers are large, they are nowhere near enough to test everyone multiple times a week, which is the protocol adopted at some workplaces and private schools.